codeship/shipyard/styleguide/utilities/grid.md

 ---

 ### Take-Up-The-Rest Columns `.col-container-nowrap`
-<p class="text-light margin-bottom-md" markdown="1">This type of layout is useful in all kinds of scenarios, especially when you have the auto-sized column contains some kind of call-to-action.</p>
+This type of layout is useful in all kinds of scenarios, especially when you have the auto-sized column contains some kind of call-to-action.
+{: .section-description }

 <div class="{{ page.container_classes | replace: 'col-container', 'col-container-nowrap' }}">
   <div class="col col-100">